SethRobinson/mahjongtracker/README.md

 ## Optional fancy scripts

-To use the fancy scripts that do auto uploading and write HTML rankings to a git page automatically, see the [SETUP_GUIDE.md](SETUP_GUIDE.md)
+To use the fancy python scripts that do auto uploading and write HTML rankings to a git page automatically, see the [SETUP_GUIDE.md](SETUP_GUIDE.md)

 ## License